guillp/binapy/README.md

 ## TODO

-- add more parsing formats like YAML
+- add more parsing formats like YAML, CBOR, etc.
 - optionally use faster third-party modules when available

 ## Credits